Hibby/packetradio-guide/docs/modems/ninotnc.md

 ttyACM0
 ```

 We've now identified your modem's device and we know it is appearing on your computer.
-If it isn't, then start by trying a new USB cable.
+If it isn't, check you are in the 'dialout' group by opening a terminal and running `groups` on the command line.
+If it doesn't say `dialout` in the output, follow [this advice](linux.md#permissions-and-groups) and log out/in.
+If the above doesn't work, try a new USB cable.

-An alternative command to look at running before and after disconnect is `sudo dmesg` - this should tell you if the kernel has detected your device disappearing and reappearing.
+An alternative command to look at running before and after disconnect is `sudo dmesg` - this should tell you if Linux has detected your device disappearing and reappearing.